-Adverse conditions (i.e., those that are dangerous or create inaccessibility for personnel) may include local flooding, high winds, electrical storms, unsafe site-testing activities, or situations that otherwise make stormwater monitoring impracticable such as drought or extended frozen conditions.
+Adverse conditions (i.e., those that are dangerous or create inaccessibility for personnel) may include lightening, flash floods, high winds, unsafe site-testing activities, or situations that otherwise make stormwater monitoring impracticable such as drought or extended frozen conditions.

 Personnel at SNL are required to adhere to strict safety procedures when performing work.
-Wet season storm events in Albuquerque are typically accompanied by lightning and flash flooding of stormwater drainage areas (including but not limited to conveyance channels and arroyos).
+Wet season storm events in Albuquerque are typically short, intense downpours accompanied by lightning and flash floods in stormwater drainage areas (including but not limited to conveyance channels and arroyos).
 Safety procedures prohibit worker exposure to such situations.
 Stormwater samplers will be accessed as soon as practicable to retrieve the collected samples.